 Alabama

 Per the Alabama Pawnshop Act, Alabama has pretty lenient auto title loan laws without any max loan limit or regulations regarding fees.
-It does restrict costs to 25% per month which calculates to a 300% APR.
+However, it restricts costs to 25% per month, which calculates to a 300% APR.
 Terms are limited to one month.

 Arizona

-In Arizona, there is no set maximum loan limit or term limit for car title loans.
-Based on the Arizona Revised Statutes, you can be charged up to a 204% APR, depending on your loan amount.
+Arizona has no set maximum limits for car title loans.
+Based on the Arizona Revised Statutes, you can be charged up to a 204% APR.

 Delaware

-In Delaware, there is no cap on the loan amount, fees, or costs making this one of the most lenient states.
+Delaware does not cap the loan amount, fees, or costs for title loans.
 It offers terms of 30 to 180 days, including rollovers.

 Georgia

 In Georgia, you face no maximum loan limits on auto title loans.
-According to the Georgia Consumer Protection Division, terms are set for 30 days which you can extend if needed.
+According to the Georgia Consumer Protection Division, terms are set for 30 days, which you can extend if needed.
 The limits on costs are 25% for the first three months.
 However, they drop to 12.5% with a lien fee after that.
-This equates to a 300% APR.

 Idaho

 Idaho allows auto title loans for the retail value of the vehicle.
 Terms are set for 30 days with options to renew.
-However, after your third renewal, you have to pay 10% of the principal for each subsequent renewal with a title loan company in Idaho.
+After your third renewal, you must pay 10% of the principal for each subsequent renewal.
 There are no limits to the costs or fees.

 Illinois

 Illinois allows loans of $4,000 or half of your monthly income, whichever is less.
 There are no limits on costs, although check cash fees are prohibited.
-Payments in Illinois must be made in equal installments while loans have to be 15 days apart.
-You can make one renewal but will have to pay 20% toward the principal to do so.
+Payments in Illinois must be made in equal installments, and loans must be issued 15 days apart.
+You can create one renewal but must pay 20% toward the principal to do so.

 Mississippi

 According to the state’s Title Pledge Act, Mississippi allows auto title loans up to $2,500 and limits cost limits to 25% per month, equaling a 300% APR.
-Sales fees are allowed and terms are limited to 30 days.
-A new change that went into effect in 2021 is that you can renew your payment term but must pay 10% to do so.
+A new change that took effect in 2021 is that you can renew your payment term but must pay 10% to do so.

 Missouri

-The Missouri Division Of Finance limits online title loans to $5,000 with no borrowing cost caps.
-Origination fees and $25 NSF fees are allowed while terms have to be a 30-day minimum.
-If you want to renew for a third time, you have to pay 10% of the renewal cost.
+The Missouri Division Of Finance limits online title loans to $5,000 without borrowing cost caps.
+Origination fees and $25 NSF fees are allowed, and terms must be a minimum of 30 days.
+If you want to renew for a third time, you must pay 10% of the renewal cost.

 Nevada

-Nevada allows car title loans equal to the fair market value of the vehicle and puts no caps on costs.
+Nevada allows car title loans equal to the vehicle’s fair market value and puts no caps on costs.
 NSF fees are the only fees allowed.
-Terms are for 30 days and 6 renewals are allowed.
+Terms are for 30 days, and six renewals are allowed.

 New Hampshire

-In New Hampshire, the maximum loan limit is $10,000 for auto title loans.
-Costs are limited to 25% interest per month plus a lien fee which is equal to a 300% APR.
-Terms are for one month but you can renew up to 10 times as long as you pay down 10% of the loan each time.
+The maximum loan limit in New Hampshire is $10,000 for auto title loans.
+Costs are limited to 25% monthly interest plus a lien fee equal to a 300% APR.
+Terms are for one month, but you can renew up to 10 times as long as you pay down 10% of the loan each time.

 New Mexico

-Title loans in New Mexico are regulated by the New Mexico Small Loan Act.
-Repayments must be made in a single installment and a 5% late fee is allowed if your payment is 10 days late or more.
-House Bill 132 was recently passed in early 2022 and intends to set a cap of 36% on all title loan interest rates.
+The New Mexico Small Loan Act regulates title loans within the state.
+Repayments must be made in a single installment, and a 5% late fee is allowed if your payment is ten days late or more.
+House Bill 132, enacted in 2023, set a cap of 36% on all interest rates for title loans between $2,500 and $10,000.

 Tennessee

 In Tennessee, car title loans are allowed for $2,500 while costs are limited to one-fifth of the loan amount plus 2% per month.
 According to the Tennessee Title Pledge Act, the max APR is 264%.
-Terms are for 30 days but can automatically renew if you choose.
-If you renew a third time, you’ll have to pay 5% of the outstanding loan amount.
+The terms are for 30 days but can be renewed automatically.
+If you renew a third time, you must pay 5% of the outstanding loan amount.

 Texas

 Texas has no maximum loan amounts on car title loans, but there are still some caps on fees and interest rates.
-Terms can extend for 30 to 180 days and both single payment and installment loans are allowed.
+Terms can extend for 30 to 180 days; single payment and installment loans are allowed.

 Utah

-Utah allows title loans for the fair market value of the vehicle and doesn’t set limits on costs or fees.
+Utah allows title loans for the vehicle’s fair market value and doesn’t set limits on costs or fees.

 Virginia

 Virginia allows for online title loans for half of the fair market value of your car.
 Lenders can charge varying amounts based on your outstanding balance up to a 264% APR.
 The more you owe, the lower your rate.
-Terms range from 120 days to 12 months and there’s currently a cap of 24 months for title loans with no renewals or rollovers allowed, which is unique when comparing Virginia to other states.
+Terms range from 120 days to 12 months, and there’s currently a cap of 24 months for title loans.
+No renewals or rollovers are allowed, which is unique when compared to other states.

 Wisconsin